Xlr8t0r/O-zonyther/README.md

 DIMENSION INFOS:

 //how to acces ?\\
-by build the same portal of the end, with 2 special block only availabe on nether with an special pickaxe, and click on the patern with a flind and
+by build the same portal of the end, with 2 special block only availabe on nether with an special pickaxe, and click on the patern with a flint and steel.

-steel.
 ________________________________________________________________________________________________________________________________________

 _________________